davidpinhas/freedom55/README.md

 ![](images/Freedom55.png)
 ____

-The operational client for maintaining, modifying, and operating your homelab.
+The operational client for maintaining, modifying, and operating your infrastructure.
 Written in Python by David Pinhas, this multi-tool is constantly expanding to support more integrations.
 Make your homelab management a ***breeze*** with Freedom 55 CLI.

 The goal of this project is to give you the freedom to work efficiently and effectively with one unified tool.